-- 1.1 The school aims to ensure that: - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues - 1.2 The Governing Body and staff of Westgate Primary School (hereinafter referred to as "the school") take as our first priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - 1.3 The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers and trainees working within the school.
+- 1.1 The school aims to ensure that: - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues - 1.2 The Governing Board and staff of Westgate Primary School (hereinafter referred to as "the school") take as our first priority the responsibility to safeguard and promote the welfare of our pupils, to minimise risk and to work together with other agencies to ensure rigorous arrangements are in place within our school to identify, assess and support those children who are suffering harm and to keep them safe and secure whilst in our care. - 1.3 The responsibilities set out in this policy apply (as appropriate) to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers, supply staff and trainees working within the school.
 It is fully incorporated into the whole school ethos and is underpinned throughout the teaching of the curriculum, within PSHE and within the safety of the physical environment provided for the pupils.

-2. Legislation and statutory guidance
+2. Legislation and guidance

-- 2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2018 and Working Together to Safeguard Children (WTTSC 2018), and the Governance Handbook.
-We comply with this guidance and the procedures set out by our Local Safeguarding Children partnership. - 2.2 This policy is also based on the following legislation: - Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils; - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques; - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children; - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18; - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM; - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children; - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children; - Statutory Guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism; - Guidance for safer working practice for those working with children and young people in education settings (GSWP) (Safer Recruitment Consortium October 2015); - LSCP Procedures: - Children Missing Education Statutory guidance for local authorities (DfE September 2016).
+- 2.1 This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSIE) 2020 and Working Together to Safeguard Children (WTTSC 2018) and the Governance Handbook.
+We comply with this guidance and the procedures set out by our Local Safeguarding Children partnership (LSCP). - 2.2 This policy is also based on the following legislation and guidance:

+Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils

+The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques

+The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children

+Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18

+Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM

+The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children

+Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children

+Statutory Guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism

+Guidance for safer working practice for those working with children and young people in education settings (GSWP) (Safer Recruitment Consortium May 2019)

+Children Missing Education - Statutory guidance for local authorities (DfE September 2016)

+When to call the police - Guidance for schools and colleges (NPCC - 2020)

-The policy conforms to locally agreed inter-agency procedures and has been ratified by the LSCP Education Reference Group.
+Schools and colleges are under a statutory duty to cooperate with the published LSCP arrangements.
+This policy conforms to locally agreed inter-agency procedures and has been ratified by the LSCP Education Reference Group.
 It is available to all interested parties on our website and on request from the main school office.
-It should be read in conjunction with other relevant policies and procedures and KCSiE.
+It must be read in conjunction with other relevant policies and procedures and KCSiE.